Pruthviraj-156/Rape-Violence-In-India-Project/README.md

 View visualizations and KPIs to understand key aspects of the dataset.

-Data Description
+## Data Description

 The dataset contains the following columns:

+### STATE/UT:
-STATE/UT: Names of states or union territories.
+- Names of states or union territories.

+### YEAR:
-YEAR: Year of record.
+- Year of record.

-No. Of Cases In Which Offenders Were Known To The Victims.
+### No. Of Cases In Which Offenders Were Known To The Victims.

-No. Of Cases In Which Offenders Were Parents / Close Family Members.
+### No. Of Cases In Which Offenders Were Parents / Close Family Members.

-No. Of Cases In Which Offenders Were Relatives.
+### No. Of Cases In Which Offenders Were Relatives.

-No. Of Cases In Which Offenders Were Neighbours.
+### No. Of Cases In Which Offenders Were Neighbours.

-No. Of Cases In Which Offenders Were Other Known Persons.
+### No. Of Cases In Which Offenders Were Other Known Persons.

-Insights
+## Insights:

-The number of cases in which offenders were known to the victims has generally increased over the years.
+- The number of cases in which offenders were known to the victims has generally increased over the years.

-The highest number of cases involve other known persons as the offenders.
+- The highest number of cases involve other known persons as the offenders.

-Significant variations exist in crime data across different states.
+- Significant variations exist in crime data across different states.

-Visualizations help in identifying patterns and trends for targeted interventions.
+- Visualizations help in identifying patterns and trends for targeted interventions.

 Contribution

 Fork the repository.

-Create a feature branch:
+## Create a feature branch:

-git checkout -b feature-name
+- git checkout -b feature-name

-Commit your changes:
+## Commit your changes:

-git commit -m "Description of changes"
+- git commit -m "Description of changes"

-Push to the branch:
+## Push to the branch:

-git push origin feature-name
+- git push origin feature-name

 Create a Pull Request.

-License
+- License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact

 For any inquiries or support, please contact:

-Name: Ritesh Patil
+Name: Ritesh Patil , Pruthviraj Chavan

-Email: riteshpatil802@gmail.com
+Email: riteshpatil802@gmail.com , prathvirajchavan156@gmail.com